-Explorer Enterprise and Process Gold create data-driven visual process maps of front-end and back-end tasks, respectively.
+Specifically, Explorer Enterprise and Process Gold create data-driven visual process maps of front-end and back-end tasks, respectively.
 What we like most is the process maps include business exceptions, and therefore potential for improvement!
-Often, while business users are aware of process challenges and pain points, what’s lacking is the visual representation and the data to measure the impact, both drivers to assess and enable process improvements.
+To illustrate, while business users are aware of process challenges and pain points, what’s lacking is the visual representation and the data to measure the impact.
+Without a doubt, visualization and underlying data enable process assessment and improvements.

-Documentation of both current state and future state business processes is possible with Explorer Expert, and the output is a process design document (PDD) ready to be shared with business analysts and development teams to create a functional and technical design for RPA.
-RPA developers use the PDD and other documents to design and script the workflows in UiPath Studio.
+Explorer Expert makes it possible to document both current state and future state business processes.
+The output is a process design document (PDD) ready to be shared with business analysts and development teams.
+They use the PDD to create a functional and technical design for RPA.
+In fact, RPA developers use the PDD and other documents to design and script the workflows in UiPath Studio.

-We’ll discuss later in this post how UiPath Insights measures business outcomes and provides invaluable business and operational reporting and analytics to illustrate how RPA is performing and delivering value.
-Insights is integral to the end-to-end automation platform because it “closes the loop” with the business process capabilities and enables customers to continuously identify problem areas that are opportunities for improvement.
+It should be noted that business users want to report and analyze how their process automations are performing.
+We’ll discuss later how UiPath Insights measures business outcomes and provides invaluable business and operational reporting and analytics.
+Consequently, Insights is integral to the end-to-end automation platform because it “closes the loop” with the business process capabilities.
+For example, it enables customers to continuously identify problem areas that are opportunities for improvement.

 Finally, Connect Enterprise Hub, as the product name implies, “connects” the automation pipeline, process documentation, and reusable components in one easy-to-use, cloud-based solution.